 We combine NYCCAS data with other data to make reliable estimates about air quality all across the city.
 This lets us compare neighborhoods based on their characteristics, and track trends over time.

-For example, when we group neighborhoods based on traffic (high, medium, or low traffic density), we can see that high-traffic neighborhoods have more PM2.5 than low-traffic neighborhoods.
+For example, when we group neighborhoods based on traffic (high, medium, or low traffic density), we can see that high-traffic neighborhoods have more PM2.5 than medium- and low-traffic neighborhoods.